-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to Kristen who is now Following.

 This is a continuation of the posts which show, I hope, that Fasting meals are as easy a A-B-C. How to begin the Fasting Lifestyle?
 From this blog site, choose your favorite 2 breakfast menus: have one on Monday, one the following Thursday.
 Then find your favorite 2 dinner menus: plan on one for Monday, one for Thursday.
 Repeat the following week, or choose a different breakfast and dinner.
 Plan 1st, then eat.
 Then weigh and repeat.
 Soon Fasting will become your new comfort zone.